Background blur

 Key Takeaways

-• Yoga provides active recovery, aiding muscle repair and rebuilding after runs.
+• Yoga offers active recovery, aiding in muscle repair and rebuilding, which is more beneficial than passive rest alone.

 📝In-Depth Guide